🗓️ April 16, 2026 — Release Candidate Published

 Ubuntu has one of the most reliable release cycles in the Linux world.
 On April 23, 2026, Ubuntu 26.04 LTS (codename: Resolute Raccoon) arrives — and what’s inside is arguably the most ambitious security update of the past ten years.

-This article covers everything confirmed in the March 26, 2026 beta release.
+This article covers everything confirmed in the April 16, 2026 Release Candidate.

 1. Going Rust: Memory Safety at the Foundation